Taste your way around the Clare Valley, the home of Australian riesling.

 - Stay at a historic sheep station

-Top things to do in the Clare Valley
+Things to do and top attractions in the Clare Valley

 Visit cellar doors along the Clare Valley Riesling Trail